codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ### Creating the Retrofit instance

-To send out network requests to an API, we need to construct a [Retrofit](http://square.github.io/retrofit/javadoc/retrofit/Retrofit.html) instance by specifying the base URL for the service.
+To send out network requests to an API, we need to use the [Retrofit builder] (http://square.github.io/retrofit/javadoc/retrofit/Retrofit.Builder.html) class and specify the base URL for the service.

 ```java
 public static final String BASE_URL = "http://api.myservice.com";